Volunteer at Fruit Haven

-- Pay $100/month or $25/week which includes use of facilities: pool, kitchen, bathroom, shower, campsite accommodation, and all instruction/workshops.
-(We also may have tent and bedding for additional $30/month depending on availability)
+- Pay $100/month includes use of facilities: pool, kitchen, bathroom, shower, campsite accommodation, and weekly instruction and workshops.
+(We also may have tent and bedding for sale depending on availability)

-- Must bring your own tent, sleeping pad, sleeping bag and blankets etc. If you don’t have a tent, let us know (contact) and we may be have spare ones to rent.
+- Must bring your own tent, sleeping pad, sleeping bag and blankets etc. If you don’t have a tent, let us know (contact) and we may be have some for sale.

 What to bring: see this page

 What We Provide

 Fruit Haven 1 community area, The house is a simple, rustic, post-and-beam construction house right on the Rio Zamora.
 There are 4 bedrooms in the house, indoor and outdoor kitchen, laundry and also a little cabin and pool nearby.
 There is a workshop, a plant nursery, and 2 vegetable gardens.
 There is a warm (electric heater) shower, bathroom, 3 camping shelters and an out house.
 We use composting toilets, to complete the nutrient cycle.

 FH2 community area, there is a small house with a porch, nearby a small cabin and a camping platform near the road.
 Each sleep 1-2.
 There is a cold shower and bathroom, a shed, and a plant nursery.

 Do We Charge Money?

 We take $100 security deposit that is refunded and we charge $100/month or $25/week for our volunteer program.
 This is lower than local hostels or many other permaculture farms that provide a comprehensive education and community experience.
 This helps us pay the utility bills, tool maintenance, as well as upkeep of the community house, kitchen, garden, gravity-powered spring water system for the house, pool, and provide an experience where you learn everything you wanted to know about permaculture in the tropics, community living with NVC and consensus decision making process as well as other community events and activities.

 If you’d prefer to stay here with no volunteer work obligation and enjoy the tropical climate and fruits, have a look at our room rentals page.
 If you rent a room, you can still welcome participate in all volunteer activities and workshops if you’d like.